- Philip Hritcko, Pharm.D., Dean

 - Kathryn Wheeler, Pharm.D., Associate Dean for Academic Affairs

-The School of Pharmacy has offered the Doctor of Pharmacy (Pharm.D.) as its sole professional degree since 1997.
-The professional program requires completion of the two years of pre-Pharmacy requirements, two years in the professional program leading to a Bachelor of Science with a major in Pharmacy Studies (B.S.
+The School of Pharmacy has offered the Doctor of Pharmacy (Pharm.D.) since 1997.
+The professional program requires completion of the two years of pre-professional requirements, two years in the professional program leading to a Bachelor of Science with a major in Pharmacy Studies (B.S.
 Pharmacy Studies), followed by two additional years leading to a Doctor of Pharmacy (Pharm.D.).
-This professional B.S./Pharm.D. program is a full-time, four-year professional program (146 credits professional program plus 64 credits pre-pharmacy for a total of 210 credits), making the Pharm.D. graduate eligible to stand for licensure.
+This professional B.S./Pharm.D. program is a full-time professional program (146 credits professional program plus 64 credits pre-pharmacy for a total of 210 credits), making the Pharm.D. graduate eligible to stand for licensure upon completion.

 The Bachelor of Science in Pharmacy Studies is awarded after the completion of two years of pre-professional requirements, including University general education and Pharm.D. prerequisites and the successful completion of the first two professional years in the Pharm.D. program.
 The B.S./Pharm.D. are consecutive degrees and as such, the B.S. in Pharmacy Studies must be earned before entry into the last two years of the professional program.
 Upon recommendation of the faculty, the degree of Bachelor of Science in Pharmacy Studies is awarded by vote of the Board of Trustees to students who have met the following requirements:

 - Earned 137 credits;